mattrehbein/data_studio/code/05-project/DIARY_5.md

 11-classwork is the Foundations file with the first shape files and waffle house csv we used when learning QGIS

+QGIS/map details:

+US map projection:
+NAD83 Conus Albers

+colors:
+orange for dots: FF7F00
+gray for map: E5E5E5
+yellow highlight for MA, CO & MN: fff66a

+-WHEN adding csv to QGIS, x field is the longitude and y field is the latitude

 TO DO:
--highlight the states with certain number of solar gardens in the map -TRY TO MAP A HEX GRID MAP WITH HEAT FOR PLACES PRODUCING THE MOST SOLAR-GARDEN POWER -RESEARCH CALIFORNIA TO SEE WHETHER THERE ARE NEW SOLAR GARDENS THERE TO ADD TO MY DF:
+-Get map into Ai and stylize -- color top three states -highlight the states with certain number of solar gardens in the map -TRY TO MAP A HEX GRID MAP WITH HEAT FOR PLACES PRODUCING THE MOST SOLAR-GARDEN POWER -RESEARCH CALIFORNIA TO SEE WHETHER THERE ARE NEW SOLAR GARDENS THERE TO ADD TO MY DF: